 The podium of the tower includes faceted glass walls, rendering a prismatic shape.
 The podium features a 14,000ft² amenity space on the rooftop.

-The interior design of the residential units is inspired from the design of the building, incorporating the same fluid movement and dynamic geometry.
+The interior design of the residential units is inspired by the design of the building, incorporating the same fluid movement and dynamic geometry.
 The spaces in the residential units are not square or straight, but arranged in angular planes and are defined with different materials.
 Sunlight and artificial light are manipulated to improve the lighting in the spaces.

 All residential units of the tower feature chic designs and state-of-the-art kitchens with integrated appliances and cabinetry.
 The roof-top amenity space of the podium includes a kid’s play zone and an outdoor pool.
 The space transforms into a rooftop skating rink during colder seasons.